-I was talking with a young pastor recently.
-He is overwhelmed with the responsibility he’s been given.
-His church expects a lot from him…leading the church, preaching great messages, and seeing the baptistry consistently in use.
+I was talking with a young pastor overwhelmed with the responsibility he’s been given.
+His church expects a lot from him – leading the church, preaching great messages, visiting the sick (and the well), managing a budget, and seeing the baptistry consistently in use – just to name a few things.
 He realizes the weight of his position, but much of it he doesn’t feel qualified to deliver.
-He accepted the position knowing there would be challenges, but now he’s wondering if he’s in over his head.
+He accepted the position knowing there would be challenges – and he would have to walk by faith, which he wanted to do – but now he’s wondering if he’s in over his head.

 I realized he was dealing with a huge dose of insecurity.
 I previously wrote “7 Traits of an Insecure Leader“.